JeffreyZhuang/Autopilot-documentation/README.md

 - No flaps or landing gear, only aileron elevator rudder throttle
 - Choose between Optical flow and baro-only operation
 - Only Elevator and Rudder control
+- If baro-only, you can set landing altitude

 # Sensors
 - Gyroscope